 Emma Asante — Vice President of Community & Special Projects

-Matt Glassman — Assistant News Director, NBC4
+Matt Glassman — News Director, NBC4

 Michael Goldrick — Vice President of News

 Alan Helfand — Vice President of Technology & Operations

 Rachel Manning Hymel — Vice President of Human Resources